-At the end of 2023 SIIL's investments in the Royal London Short Dated Fund were valued at £9.4m.
-This fund is an Investment Grade Corporate Bond fund that offers modest returns for a relatively low investment risk.
-Investment in the fund is consistent with SIIL's investment strategy.
-SIIL withdrew £0.4m in quarterly dividend income during the year.
+The SIIL board carried out an exercise during 2024 looking at various options for their investments.
+A decision was to close the Company's investments in the Royal London Short Dated Fund.
+The fund is an Investment Grade Corporate Bond fund that offers modest returns for a relatively low investment risk.
+Investment in the fund was consistent with SIIL's investment strategy.